ahmedNwayyir/732A90_Computational_Statistics/README.md

 ## Intended learning outcomes

-After completion of the course the student should be able to:

 - account for how computer arithmetics affects statistical computations,
 - develop computer implementations of standard methods for simulating from complex statistical distributions
 - develop computer implementations of commonly used deterministic and stochastic optimization methods in statistics and machine learning